Special relativity: Graphical representation of the Lorentz transformation

 Fig. 3-1d.
 Since the speed of light is an invariant, the worldlines of two photons passing through the origin at time $t' = 0$ still plot as 45° diagonal lines.
 The primed coordinates of $\text{A}$ and $\text{B}$ are related to the unprimed coordinates through the Lorentz transformations and could be approximately measured from the graph (assuming that it has been plotted accurately enough), but the real merit of a Minkowski diagram is its granting us a geometric view of the scenario.
 For example, in this figure, we observe that the two timelike-separated events that had different x-coordinates in the unprimed frame are now at the same position in space.

 While the unprimed frame is drawn with space and time axes that meet at right angles, the primed frame is drawn with axes that meet at acute or obtuse angles.
-This asymmetry is due to unavoidable distortions in how spacetime coordinates map onto a Cartesian plane, but the frames are actually equivalent.
+This asymmetry is due to unavoidable distortions in how spacetime coordinates map onto a Cartesian plane.
+The frames are equivalent.